mavryk-network/mavryk-protocol/docs/releases/december-2019.rst

 Run::

-  docker exec -it mainnet_node_1 tezos-node snapshot export /snap.full
+  docker exec -it mainnet_node_1 mavryk-node snapshot export /snap.full

 to create the file, and copy it to your host with::